PAIDiPaidThis.com

 • Out-of-hours, evening and weekend private visits cost more than the same appointment in normal hours.

-• The emergency fee often covers only the immediate problem, so follow-up treatment is charged on top.
+• The emergency fee often covers only the immediate problem, so follow-up treatment is charged on top and priced separately.

 • Acting early on a niggle is cheaper than waiting until it becomes an out-of-hours emergency.